CMUS 218 Commercial Music Production and Audio

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Those who pursue music as a career often need skills in miking, mixing, and music production.
 This is particularly true for those training in commercial music.
-This course will prepare students to produce demos of their music and to engage appropriately with music production technology.
+This course will prepare the student to produce demos of his or her music and to engage appropriately with music production technology.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.